-Buy & writes returns of 25% benefited from a tilt towards resources and high option premiums from elevated volatility.
-Option writing contributed 1.9% (realised and unrealised profits) to the total portfolio return over the year.
+Buy & writes returned 15% and benefited from stronger bank share prices and the introduction of Origin Energy, whilst resource shares were flat.
+However, the buy & write contribution was limited by rising option delta as share prices rallied.
+Option writing contributed 0.8% (realised and unrealised profits) to the total portfolio return over the year.